Skip to Main Content

 What is Information Literacy?

-Information Literacy, one of the UAS Undergraduate Competencies, is the ability to:
+Information Literacy is the ability to:

 • Know when you need information